-- On the command line, type in the following command: DISM.exe /Online /Cleanup-image /Restorehealth, press enter.
+- On the command line, type in the following command: DISM.exe /Online /Cleanup-image /Restorehealth, and press enter.

-- In the event that the scanner isn’t able to get the files needed online, use an installation USB or a DVD.
+- If the scanner cannot get the files needed online, use a USB or DVD installation.
 Type “ DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:RepairSourceWindows /LimitAccess “ in the command line.

 - Again, wait for the scanner to finish.
-If the Windows 10 update error code still comes up, run an SFC scan again.
+If the Windows 10 update error code still comes up, rerun an SFC scan.

 Method 2 – Disable Or Completely Remove Antivirus

 While antivirus software is there to protect your PC from harm, it may cause more damage in the long run.
-Issues can start during an update if the system cannot recognize the files being uploaded.
+Issues can start during an update if the system cannot recognize uploaded files.

-Remember, removing antivirus software will not really put your PC in danger as you have built-in protection such as the Windows Defender or Microsoft Defender.
+Removing antivirus software will not put your PC in danger as you have built-in protection such as Windows Defender or Microsoft Defender.
 Furthermore, you can also temporarily disable the antivirus program and re-enable it once the update is completed.

 To disable 3rd party antivirus software, you typically need to right-click on the program icon at the right area of your Windows taskbar and select Disable.
-To re-enable, you simply need to restart your PC.
-Furthermore, you can also try turning on your PC on safe boot mode and this will isolate any corrupted system files.
+To re-enable it, you need to restart your PC.
+Furthermore, you can also try turning on your PC in safe boot mode, which will isolate any corrupted system files.

 Through Windows Security Settings